 ✔️️ Spot Galapagos hawks, finches, frigate birds, among other endemic species.

-A DIY Island Hopping Galapagos Budget
+A DIY Island Hopping Example Galapagos Budget: Two Weeks

 - Roundtrip flights to/from mainland Ecuador: $364 (including taxes & baggage)